fedeizzo/ParticleSwarmOptimization-OpenMPI/report/short-report.md

 Each particle needs to perceive the positions along with the associated performance measures of the *neighboring particles*.
 In this way, each agent remembers the position $z$ associated to the best performance of all the particles within the neighborhood, as well as its own best performance so far $y$.

 This project implements a version of PSO considering *distance-based* neighborhood in a nearest neighbor fashion.
 In details, each particle has a fixed number of neighbors, which depend dynamically on the particle position on the landscape.
-Moreover, the program offers the user the possibility to modify the number of particles to consider within a particle neighborhood.

 ## Parametrization
 PSO requires the following parameters to be set: